-Until the issuance of that decision, the acquiring undertaking had not exercised its rights as the new shareholder of the target company and the resignation of the board members had not been become effective.
+Until the issuance of that decision, the acquiring undertaking had not exercised its rights as the new shareholder of the target company and the resignation of the board members had not become effective.
 So, until that day, the target was still being managed by the previous shareholder (ie, the seller).
-On the basis of those facts, the Commission found that there had not been early implementation of the transaction, especially because there was no evidence that the parties had intended to conceal the change of control and avoid the substantive examination of the transaction; however, there was a dissenting minority, including the president of the Commission.
+On the basis of those facts, the Commission found that the transaction had not been implemented early, especially because there was no evidence that the parties had intended to conceal the change of control and avoid the substantive examination of the transaction; however, there was a dissenting minority, which included the president of the Commission.